sidd2305/LLM-Q-A-RAG/README.md

 # LLM Q&A RAG

 **This Repository** is a powerful application designed for advanced question-answering using Retrieval-Augmented Generation (RAG) techniques.
-It integrates with OpenAI's language models to provide contextually relevant answers from various sources, including URLs and uploaded files.
+It integrates with Mistral's language models to provide contextually relevant answers from various sources, including URLs and uploaded files.

 ## Features

 - **URL Processing**: Enter URLs of news articles or other sources to build a knowledge base.
 - **File Upload**: Upload files in CSV, TXT, or PDF formats to use as a reference for generating answers.
-- **Customizable Model**: Utilizes OpenAI's language models with options to switch between different configurations.
+- **Customizable Model**: Utilizes Mistral's language models with options to switch between different configurations.
 - **Dynamic Q&A**: Interact with the application by querying the knowledge base to get accurate and relevant answers.

 ## Installation